TrevorOlso/Isolation_Agent/README.md

+We only developed the agent and the logic inside our_agent.cpp and our_agent.h the rest was given by our proffessor

 Isolation Game Agent (C++) - Center Seeking & Opponent Blocking This repository contains a C++ implementation of an agent that plays the game of Isolation.
 The agent employs a strategy that combines center-seeking behavior with opponent blocking to maximize its chances of winning.